petermercell/SimpleGlitchV2/README.md

 ### Knob Explanations
 1. **Seed:**
-   - ⚙️ Function: [Brief explanation of what this knob does].
    - Example: [Description of use case or recommended values].

 2. **Noise Height:**
-   - ⚙️ Function: [Brief explanation of what this knob does].
    - Example: [Description of use case or recommended values].

 3. **Intensity:**
-   - ⚙️ Function: [Brief explanation of what this knob does].
    - Example: [Description of use case or recommended values].

 4. **Frequency:**
-   - ⚙️ Function: [Brief explanation of what this knob does].
    - Example: [Description of use case or recommended values].

 4. **Offset:**
-   - ⚙️ Function: [Brief explanation of what this knob does].
    - Example: [Description of use case or recommended values].

 ---